rmsk2/moreorless/readme.md

 It is important to note that the entries following the label `EDITOR_COMMANDS` have to be **sorted in ascending order** with respect to the value of the key code.
 If they are not sorted correctly the binary search in this list for a command will fail and `moreorless` will not function properly.
-The current alternate key bindings define a set of values which allow the use a Commodore 64 keyboard attached to an F256 Jr.
+The current alternate key bindings define a set of values which allow using a Commodore 64 keyboard attached to an F256 Jr.

 After defining the key bindings as described above you can rebuild  `moreorless` by executing `make`.